 W-2 employees receive a regular paycheck and a W-2 statement at year-end, showing their income earned and taxes withheld.
 On the other hand, 1099 workers are self-employed independent contractors.
-They're typically paid under the terms of a contract and receive a Form 1099-MISC at year-end.
+They're typically paid under the terms of a contract and receive a 1099 form at year end.

 There are several significant legal differences between employees and contractors.